Today we’re going to talk about the understandable-but-dumb hang-ups that stop you selling your work to shops.

 Let’s take a look at some common ones.

-1. “I know the stores I want to work with, and I’m not approaching any others.”
+1. “I know the stores I want to work with.”

 The good news: Having a clear idea of who your work is for, and where those people are likely to shop, is crucial.
 You can’t build a successful wholesale business without a keen eye for potential retail partners.